 - Extinct Horse

 We enjoyed visiting the metal sculptures in Galleta Meadows while staying nearby.
-And we definitely wouldn’t visit Joshua Tree or Anza Borrego without a quick detour through Galleta Meadows.
+It’s a beautiful location for unique sunset photos.
+The sculptures are great examples of the self-taught metal artist, Ricardo Breceda.
+And we definitely wouldn’t visit Joshua Tree National Park or Anza Borrego State Park without a quick detour through Galleta Meadows metal sculptures near Anza Borrego.